 Going through your recovery journey alone can impact your treatment in a negative way.
 Having a support group and being able to share your feelings can help change that.
 At Healing Pines Recovery, we help to ease our clients into trusting each other.
 You do not have to feel alone during this difficult time of your life.
 We are here to support you in a nurturing, healing environment among other peers.

 Building connections can be an important part of addiction recovery.
 For some people, this can be very hard – especially for men.
 Gender-specific treatment can make opening up and be vulnerable easier and more appealing.
 There are many different issues that men may face in recovery and not being able to connect to others is a major one.
-At Healing Pines Recovery, we are here to help men struggling through addiction recovery and who need help building connections.
+At our residential men’s addiction treatment center, we are here to help men struggling through addiction recovery and who need help building connections.
 Being in an all-male environment promotes healthy behaviors and open communication.
 If you are seeking treatment and identify as male, do not hesitate to reach out to Healing Pines Recovery today at (720) 575-2621.